Our Best Water Filters for Hiking / Camping Reviewed

 Whether you’re hiking a ridge in Zion National Park on a scorching summer afternoon or an alpine trail outside Zermatt on a cool autumn day, proper hydration is a must.
 The problem is carrying enough water into the wild with you can be a significant burden.
 Each liter of water weighs more than 2 pounds and on a strenuous day long hike during the summer you may need to drink 4 or even 5 liters of water.
 Meaning you’ll have to carry 8 to 10 pounds of water.
 That much weight will turn an already arduous hike into a slog of Olympic proportions.
 What you need is a way to purify the available groundwater to protect yourself from the bacteria, protozoa and viruses lurking within, waiting to turn your intestines into jelly.
-What you need is one of our top 6 Best Portable Water Filters for hiking.
+What you need is one of our best Portable Water Filters for hiking.

 Lots of hikers who appreciate today’s water filters don’t appreciate that some of them use chemicals to purify the water.
 They’re looking for what they consider a better way.
 The LifeStraw Water Filter provides that with their own Personal Water Filter.
 This personal water filtration device can clean up to 1,000 gallons of water for drinking without using iodine or any harsh chemicals.
 Another great thing about the LifeStraw is that there is no expiration date.
 Meaning that if you only use this portable water filtration system a few times a year it will still be there for you year after year until you reach that 1,000 gallon threshold.

 Anyone who travels to some of the world’s more remote locations knows that even in some big cities the quality of the water coming out of the tap is suspect at best.
 Bring the LifeStraw with you wherever you go and protect yourself from salmonella, giardia, e-coli and more.
 Maybe best of all for hikers; it tips the scales at a microscopic 2 oz.